 Bogotá does not receive rave reviews from travellers.
 Bloggers often describe it as the lowlight of their visit to Colombia.
 Crime, traffic and general greyness tend to be the main complaints.
-However, everything from the airport to the vibe of the city have also generated negative comments online.
+However, everything from the airport to the vibe of the city has also generated negative comments online.
 So, what should you really expect on a trip to the Colombian capital?

 El Dorado Airport

 Having heard that it was chaotic, this was one arrival that inspired a definite sense of dread.
 What was it actually like?

 Upon landing, passengers proceeded straight to immigration.
 Although not exactly unfriendly, I had to give a detailed account of my travel plans, as well as the address of the hostel where I would be staying in Bogotá.

 The baggage hall was a short walk away.
 Everything was quick and efficient.
 Unlike when I flew with BA to Lima, my luggage actually arrived this year.
 Officers with dogs circulated through the crowd (for obvious reasons).
 Before proceeding landslide, all travellers had to hand in their Customs Form.
 In addition, they scanned all bags before allowing us to leave.

 Getting a taxi was also straightforward, even if it was different to other South American airports.
 Usually, there is an official taxi kiosk inside the main terminal.
 However, at El Dorado Airport there is a taxi rank straight outside the arrivals area.
 Also, there are officials wearing orange or yellow jackets who guide arriving travellers to official taxis.